gdsc-gcect/GCECT-APP/Assets/Contributing.md

     $ git commit -m "<commit message>"

 The first command adds all the files or you can add specific files by removing -a and adding the file names.
-The second command gives a message to your changes so you can know in future what changes this commit makes.
-If you are solving an issue on original repository, you should add the issue number like #35 to your commit message.
+The second command gives a message to your changes so you can know in the future what changes this commit makes.
+If you are solving an issue on the original repository, you should add the issue number like #35 to your commit message.
 This will show the reference to commits in the issue.

 ### REBASE YOUR FEATURE BRANCH WITH UPSTREAM-

 It can happen that your feature takes time to complete and other contributors are constantly pushing code.
-After completing the feature your feature branch should be rebase on latest changes to upstream master branch.
+After completing the feature your feature branch should be rebased on the latest changes to the upstream master branch.

     $ git checkout <feature-branch>
     $ git pull --rebase upstream master